-Promoting British Values at Kingsdown and Ringwould CEP School
+Promoting British Values at Kingsdown and Ringwould CE Primary School

-Democracy is encouraged within the school.
+- Democracy: Democracy is encouraged within the school.
 Teachers allow the children to state opinions and where appropriate make decisions.
-Pupils have the opportunity to have their voices heard through our School Council/Eco Team etc. The elections of School Councillors, Sport Captains and the Charity monitors are based solely on pupil votes.
-Additionally we are developing a Friendship Squad who will be trained in mediation and these children will help with any conflicts at playtimes.
+Pupils have the opportunity to have their voices heard through our pupil leadership teams.
+The elections of house captains and charity monitors are based solely on pupil votes.
 We also send out regular questionnaires to ascertain children’s thoughts and put any ideas into action.

-Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+- Individual Liberty: Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 One of our Habits of Mind is to take responsible risks.
-As a school we educate and provide boundaries for young pupils to make choices safety, through provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE(SEAL) lessons, or Road Safety.
-Whether it be through choice of challenge, of how they record, of participation in our extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
+We educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our E-Safety and PSHE lessons, or special assemblies about road, beach or fire safety etc. Whether it be through choice of challenge, of how they record, of participation in our extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
 We have a strong anti-bullying culture where pupils are encouraged to take responsibility for their behaviour.
 Pupil self-esteem and self-confidence are paramount.

 - Mutual Respect and Tolerance of those of Different Faiths and Beliefs: